mister-simon/multi-forge/README.md

 ## Getting Started

-Make sure you've got node installed, you can [Find Node Here](https://nodejs.org/).
+First, clone this project.
+Next, make sure you've got node installed, you can [Find Node Here](https://nodejs.org/).

 Then from the terminal, run:

 ```bash
 npm install